oliverjensen-wk/vs-code-format-on-save/README.md

 1. In the dropdown for "Extensions", find "OverReact Format..." and click on it.
 1. Enter a value for "Format on Save: Custom Line Length".

-__NOTE:__ Both that and `Detect Custom Line Length` cannot be set at the same time.
+__NOTE:__ Both this and `Detect Custom Line Length` cannot be set at the same time.
 If `Custom Line Length` is greater than `0`, it is considered set.
-In this occurs, `Custom Line Length` will take precendence and auto detection will be skipped.
+In both are set, `Custom Line Length` will take precendence and auto detection will be skipped.

 **Enjoy!**